-YDS , YDS OKUMA PARÇASI ANALİZİ İÇİN ÖZEL ÇALIŞMA
+YDS , YDS OKUMA PARÇASI ANALİZİ VE YDS İÇİN ÖZEL ÇALIŞMA

 Yds , Yds Okuma Parçası Analizi İçin Örnek Veri

 YDS Okuma Parçası Analizi konusu için hazırlanan YDS Okuma Parçası Analizi makalesi YDS için hazırlanan adaylar için YDS ‘deki okuma parçalarında bir kolaylık sağlar.
 YDS Okuma Parçası Analizi çözümlendiğinde YDS‘deki okuma parçaları daha kolaylaşır.

 1 – Yds Dersi ( Birebir Özel Yds Dersi)

 2 – Yds Dersi ( 4 Kişilik Gruplarla Yds dersi

 Yds 2013 Nisan – Ekim için Yds Hazırlık kursu ve Yds Özel Ders Kayıtları sürmektedir

 A recent survey of crime statistics shows that we are all more likely to be burgled now than 20 years ago and the police advise everyone to take a few simple precautions to protect their homes.

 The first fact is that burglars and other intruders prefer easy opportunities, like a house which is very obviously empty.
 This is much less of a challenge than an occupied house, and one which is well-protected.
 A burglar will wonder if it is worth the bother.